geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 * Are models of acquired multi-spectral imagery predictive of yield?

-Our study area was planted and harvested over two successive growing seasons.
+Our study area was planted and harvested over two successive seasons.
 We used a Latin Square design divided into 30 sections over an area of 1000 by 60 ft.
 Here is a overview of the study area.

 ![Study Area]({{ site.url }}/assets/study-area.png){:height="200px" width="850px"}